nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

         - Greater flexibility for the user and more intuitive for the user.
     - Cons:
         - Difficult for the application to differentiate between keywords and words for specifying a certain component.
-        - Might be error prone (such as when the user wants to search the entire module with the keyword `title` but the program interprets it as searching inside the module title).
+        - Might be error-prone (such as when the user wants to search the entire module with the keyword `title` but the program interprets it as searching inside the module title).
         - Is inconsistent with the format of other commands.
 - **Alternative 3:** Users specify what value to search for in each prefix ie `y/3`, `s/2`.
     - Pros: